Reiamulette/ShakeItUpSchedule/README.md

 For this project:
 category = ["Artist Alley", "Dealer's Room", "Featured Panels", "Concerts", "Arcade", "Manga Library", "Contests", "Maid Cafe" , "Guest Autographs"]
-Panels is also a category, but since it has "lower priority"
+Panels is also a category, but since it has "lower priority", it will be shoved into the schedule if the user doesn't want to do anything "special".

 Certain events such as Artist Alley, Dealer's Room, Game Room, and Maid Cafe have long hours where attendees do not spend the entire time in.
 The program should be able to take the time frame and allocate 1 hour if the attendee wants participate.